03 December 2015

 NSA/CIA/FBI :)

 There are some other possibilities worth considering.
-The question doesn't actually specify "US government",only "our government",although the topic tags do explicitly mention NSA, DHS, FBI and CIA.
+The question doesn't actually specify "US government", only "our government", although the topic tags do explicitly mention NSA, DHS, FBI, and CIA.

 20 April 2015